 Typology 1 is a block of base 25m x 11m x 18m with a 2.3:1 aspect ratio.
 The total area of one apartment is 122 m2 with a net conditioned area of 60 m2, representing three rooms per apartment.
 Windows are single-glazed, transparent, and have a 0.003m thick glass pane.
 The total amount of glass in the North and South facades is estimated to be between 45% and 35% of the total wall area.
 Typology 2 is a twelve-story building block of a base 30m x 20m x 34m with a 1.5:1 aspect ratio.
 The building’s gross floor area is 7200 m2, and the net conditioned area is 60 m2 representing three rooms per apartment.
 The building has the same construction properties as Typology 1.
 The amount of glass used was estimated at 46% in the short façades and 20% in the longer facades of the total wall area.

-Shady Attia, Arnaud Everard, Benchmark Models for Air Conditioned Residential Buildings in Hot Humaid Climate, 2013
+Shady Attia, Arnaud Everard, Benchmark Models for Air-Conditioned Residential Buildings in Hot Humaid Climate, 2013

 The World Bank, Energy Efficiency and Rooftop Solar PV Opportunities, 2017